50054-cdpa/cohort_probs_haskell/static_semantics/static_semantics.md

 For simplicity, we write `\x:T.e` to denote $\lambda x:T.e$.

-1. Apply the type checking algorithm to check the above program has type `int`
+1. Apply the type checking algorithm to check the above program has type `int -> int -> int`

 # Exercise 3